vWernay/lua/README.md

 document):

 1. A `glm::vec<1, ...>` structure is represented by `lua_Integer`, `lua_Number`, or `bool` Lua value and all `glm::vec<1, ...>` bindings are templated to those Lua types.
-1. All other `glm::vec` structures are float-casted (and/or bound to float-templated functions).
+1. All other `glm::vec` structures are float-casted (and/or bound to float-template functions).
 Consequently, bitfield and integer operations, e.g., [packUnorm](http://glm.g-truc.net/0.9.9/api/a00716.html#gaccd3f27e6ba5163eb7aa9bc8ff96251a) and [floatBitsToInt](http://glm.g-truc.net/0.9.9/api/a00662.html#ga99f7d62f78ac5ea3b49bae715c9488ed), are considered unsafe when operating on multi-dimensional vectors (consider inexact IEEE754).
 1. Matrices are represented by a collection of column-vectors that abide by the vector rules above.
-Prior to GLM 0.9.9.9, there has been little practical use for integer/bool templated matrices given the lack of an API.
+Prior to GLM 0.9.9.9, there has been little practical use for integer/bool matrix templates given the lack of an API.

 ### Geometry API